Pocket pistol: Larger calibers

 In the mid-1980s, particularly small and high-quality pocket pistols were introduced, such as the 7-shot, .32 ACP Seecamp LWS 32.
 These modern double-action only pistols are safer to carry than the older single-action designs.
 Often selling for significantly more than its US$600 retail price.
-During the mid-1990s, demand so far exceeded supply that contracts for guns were sold up to two years before the guns themselves were produced, and the guns themselves were then often resold for as much as $1100 USD upon delivery.
+During the mid-1990s, demand so far exceeded supply that contracts for guns were sold up to two years before the guns themselves were produced, and the guns themselves were then often resold for as much as US$1100 upon delivery.

 North American Arms Mini-Revolvers (often called derringers) are 5-shot, .22 rimfire, single action revolvers, which have a spur trigger design.
 They are reminiscent of late 19th-century pocket revolvers, only much smaller and made completely of stainless steel.
 Mini-revolvers were developed by Freedom Arms in 1978, which stopped selling them in 1990 and then sold the design to North American Arms.
 Since then, North American Arms has further evolved the design, switching to a safety cylinder design, featuring notches machined halfway between the chambers.
 As a result, the revolver may be safely carried with all five chambers loaded by resting the hammer in a safety notch.
 Older NAA mini-revolvers can be retrofitted with this safety cylinder design upgrade at no cost to the owner simply by returning an older design NAA mini-revolver to North American Arms for an upgrade.

 More recently, modern pistols with polymer frames have been introduced, such as the 8-shot, .32 ACP Kel-Tec P-32 and 9 mm Luger Kel-Tec P11.
+The P-32 was developed into the larger KelTec P3AT, and was the beginning of a resurgence of pistols chambered in .380 ACP, including the inexpensive Ruger LCP series.
 The P-11 uses an aluminum receiver inside a polymer grip housing held on with polymer pins.
 The slide, barrel, and magazine are steel.
 The standard magazine holds 10 rounds, or 12 rounds in states not limited to 10-round magazines.
 Both fit flush to the bottom of the pistol.
 At 17.1 oz unloaded, the handgun itself is comparatively light.
 The P-11 lacks an external manual safety, relying instead on a long and heavy double-action only (DAO) trigger pull, which requires 9 pounds of pressure, to prevent accidental discharge.
 A firing pin spring and low-mass hammer prevent discharge if the gun is dropped.
 The P-11 will also accept some Smith & Wesson 59 series magazines.
 An available adapter wraps around the base of 15-round Smith & Wesson model 59-style magazines.
 The lightweight P11s introduced the "subcompact" concept.
 Prompting other manufacturers such as Glock and Springfield Armory to introduce similar pistols.